Please call (604) 903-3600 Extension 2 to report your child's absence. We do not accept attendance reporting via email.

 What to do if you receive a phone call?

-The automated call system 'Sangha' is currently reports the first class your child was marked 'absent'.
-It will not report any additional classes that your student on the same day.
+The automated call system 'Secondary Attendance' reports the class or classes your child was marked 'absent'.
 You are encouraged to log into your My Education account to view your child's attendance.
-My Education Log In More information on how to log into your My Education account is available here My Education Resources.
+My Education Log In More information on how to log into your My Education account is available HERE.

 talk with your son or daughter to help determine the class.
 If you

 need more information please call the main office to find out which

 teacher marked your child absent.
 If your child says they were in

 class, they must speak with the teacher who marked them 'absent' as only

 that teacher can verify and change the attendance.